NathanJPlummer/dotValidator/README.md

 dotValidator is a group of HTML/CSS/JavaScript Inputs with on the fly validation.
 You can see a live demo [at this location](https://nathanjplummer.github.io/Projects/dotValidator/).

+## What's New

+4/11/2018- The project has been updated to allow easier manipulation of the dots via a single settings location.
+Additionally, files have been restructured in a way that better projects their intended purpose.

 ## Project Goals

 dotValidator is designed to be "drag and drop".
 In other words: it is intended to be easy to both use and modify for even novice web developers.